 - Have your bail conditions changed and made stricter.

 - Need to pay the amount agreed at your bail hearing – this might mean that your Financial Condition Supporter will have to pay on your behalf.

 It’s worth noting that bail is rarely, if ever, granted for an indefinite time period.
 With this in mind, you will need to consider the possibility of having to seek continued professional bail and detainee guidance.
-If you’re unsure about your future as a non-EEA immigrant in the UK, you can speak to a professional immigration lawyer here at IAS.
+If you’re unsure about your future as a non-EEA immigrant in the UK, you can speak to a professional immigration lawyer here at London Immigration Lawyers.
 We’ll review your case and discuss your options for remaining in the UK in the future.

 The Home Office has a specific policy aimed at preventing adults who are deemed to be at risk from either being held in immigration detention or, if detention is necessary, that they spend as little time as possible being detained.
 The Immigration Act 2016 sets out guidelines for ‘Adults at Risk in Immigration Detention’, which contains certain conditions and experiences that suggest which immigration detainees could be particularly vulnerable while being held in detention centres.
 In such cases, the Home Office may grant temporary release on a strict time limit and under certain bail conditions instead of holding the detainee further.
 Situations in which the Immigration Service may find a detainee to be unsuitable for detention includes:

 - If the detainee suffers from a serious mental health condition, mental disorder or impairment.
 This can cover a wide range of mental illnesses, including psychiatric illnesses, severe learning disabilities and serious clinical depression.
 It largely depends on both the nature and severity of the detainee’s condition.

 - If the detainee has been a victim of torture.
 In such cases it is not deemed as appropriate, responsible, or in the detainee’s best interests to keep someone who has suffered from torture in immigration detention.